mediafactory/DeuSu/README.md

 On average a query takes about 0.6 seconds.
 The transfer-speed from SSD into RAM is the limiting-factor for query-time.
 Even 600mb/s can be slow sometimes. :)

-The software was originalle written in Delphi (=Pascal).
+The software was originally written in Delphi (=Pascal).
 The latest Delphi version I have is XE2, and I don't know if it will compile and run in newer versions of Delphi.
 Please see the notes below about compiling with FreePascal for Linux and Windows.